TaraRhoseyn/TaraRhoseyn/README.md

 ### Hey 👋 I'm Tara

 I currently work as a Digital Marketing Lead who leads on accessibility & liases between technical and Communications teams.
-I'm currently also completing a Diploma in Web Application Development and loving every second.
+I'm also completing a Diploma in Web Application Development and loving every second.

 I'm passionate about fullstack dev, digital transformation, accessibility and video games.